lkesteloot/unsong/unsong.md

 That’s why I love the Acher story.
 He’s a crazy old coot, but I love him.
 Everybody has their breaking point, and for Acher it was seeing a kid grab a bird out of its nest.
 He’s a famous rabbi, he’s read all about Noah’s Flood drowning everyone in the world, and God killing all the innocent Egyptian babies, and euphemism, he’s living in second century Judaea, where the Romans are basically torture-killing anyone they can get their hands on, and thoughout all of this he’s wise and equanimous and tells his disciples to bear their sufferings gracefully, and then finally he has a bad day and sees a kid snatch a bird and he just flips, he’s like, you know what’s a completely proportional response to this?
 DECLARE WAR ON GOD AND TRY TO DESTROY EVERYTHING.
 Most of us have to go through a Holocaust before we get to that point, but he grasped it immediately.]

-[Holy frick Ana I’ve never heard you send a thought that complicated through the trance before.]
+[open-bracket]Holy frick Ana I’ve never heard you send a thought that complicated through the trance before.]

-[And then there’s that whole thing about the voice.
+[open-bracket]And then there’s that whole thing about the voice.
 The one that boomed from the heavens saying ‘Repent, children of Israel, and the Lord will forgive you.
 Except for you, Elisha ben Abuyah’.
 What was <i>with</i> that?

 There’s a legend that goes that Acher was predestined to be evil from the very beginning.
 The week after he was born, his father threw a big party for his circumcision, and Rabbi Eliezer and Rabbi Joshua showed up.
 While everyone else was getting drunk, the two rabbis decided to talk Torah, and they became so engaged in their discussion that miracles started happening around them.
 Wreaths of fire danced around their heads, thunder sounded in clear skies, nearby water started spontaneously turning into wine.
 Acher’s father begged them to stop lest the whole house burn down, and the rabbis apologized profusely and said that they would try to be more mindful of the power of Torah from then on.